Fix: Windows Update Wiped My Computer? Complete Recovery Guide

 How to Recover Lost Data After a Windows Update

-If a Windows update wiped your computer, recovery is absolutely possible.
-Try these methods in order.
+If you’ve confirmed that a new Windows update wiped out my computer, recovery is still possible.
+Try these methods in order, moving from built-in features to professional software.

 1. Use Windows File History